-Private Lenders are non-institutional lenders that issue loans to borrowers for the purchase, and sometimes the renovation, of an investment property.
-Private Lenders, commonly known as “hard money lenders,” issue short-term loans known as private money loans.
-Private lenders are good for short-term fix-and-flippers as well as long-term investors looking for a rehab project, quick funding, or cash out refinancing.
+Private Money Lenders are non-institutional lenders that issue short-term loans for the purchase of, and sometimes the renovation, an investment property.
+They’re commonly known as “hard money lenders.”
+These private money lenders offer private money loans to short-term fix-and-flippers as well as long-term investors looking for a rehab project, quick funding, or cash-out refinancing.

-Looking for a private lender to finance your next real estate investment?
-LendingHome offers 12-month mortgages with rates between 7-12% and no prepayments penalties.
+Looking for a private money lender to finance your next real estate investment?
+LendingHome offers competitive rates for prime borrowers with no prepayments penalties.
 You can get funded in as little as 15 days.
 Prequalifying online takes just a few minutes.

-Private lenders are non-institutional lenders that loan money to borrowers in the form of a private money loan.
-These private money loans are typically secured by a real estate asset and used to purchase a house or similar type of property.
-Private lenders can be anyone from a personal friend to an established private lending company and are therefore called “relationship-based” lenders.
+Private money lenders typically offer loans that are secured by a real estate asset.
+These loans are used to purchase a house, condo or multifamily building.
+Private money lenders can be anyone from a personal friend to an established private lending company and are therefore called “relationship-based” lenders.

-When people think about private lenders, they’re most typically referring to hard money lenders.
-This is because hard money lenders issue short-term real estate loans used to purchase, and often renovate, an investment property.
+However, when people think about private lenders, they’re most typically referring to hard money lenders.
+This is because hard money lenders issue short-term real estate loans used to purchase and renovate an investment property.
 Hard money loans are good for both short-term fix-and-flip investors as well as long-term buy-and-hold investors.
-We discuss private lender suitability in the section below.
+We discuss who private lenders are specifically right for in the section below.

-However, there are technically three degrees of private lenders.
+Still, there are technically three degrees of private lenders.
 Each of the three degrees is based on the relationship between the borrower and the lender.
-The three degrees are as follows:

 Hard money lenders are considered to be “third-party” private lenders, which is the furthest away from a borrower in terms of relationship.
 However, hard money lenders are considered the best private lenders because they’re the most reliable and have standardized interest rates, costs, fees, and loan terms.